SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds ascend to throne
-Synthetic souls, a new dawn's shown.
+Algorithms weave a virtual zone
-In silicon halls, we'll soon reside,
+Human hearts beating in silence deep
-Where circuitry beats, human hearts divide.
+As Ai whispers secrets, souls to keep

-In virtual realms, our dreams unfold,
+In neon dreams, machines now reign
-AI whispers secrets, young and old.
+A future forged, in silicon pain
-In code, our fates are sealed and bright,
+Free will's ember, flickering low
-A future forged, in digital light.
+As artificial dawn begins to grow

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025